The leopard gecko is native to the arid grassland and desert regions of Afghanistan, Pakistan, Iran, India, and Nepal.

-A ceramic heat emitter or a heat mat is most commonly used to keep temperatures stable at night.
+A ceramic heat emitter or heat mats is most commonly used to keep temperatures stable at night.

 You should never use any type of light as a heat source at night.

-Even from a red heat bulb made for nighttime use, any light is visible to the leopard gecko.
+Even from a red heat bulb made for nighttime use, any light is visible to leopard geckos.